Google retires the Tango brand as its smartphone AR ambitions move wider

 I was recently looking at a slide in the pitch deck of an AR startup and there was a graph mapping the addressable markets of individual smartphone AR platforms by devices.
 When rounding to the hundredth of a percent, Google’s addressable market with Tango makes up 0.00% of the smartphone market.

-That’s a bit of a problem when Apple is about to bring smartphone AR to hundreds of millions of devices when it launches ARKit on iOS 11, likely in a couple weeks.
+That’s a bit of a problem when Apple is about to bring smartphone AR to hundreds of millions of devices when it launches ARKit on iOS 11, likely in a couple of weeks.
 For Google, the time to scale was yesterday and that’s what it’s doing with the introduction of ARCore.
 Alongside the news, Google has confirmed that moving forward phones with Tango-like depth-sensing capabilities will be branded as ARCore compatible devices.

 It’s a big move considering the company just launched its second Tango device a few weeks ago, but it also showcases where the market is moving and how fast it’s heading there.